10 Tips To Pay Off Your Retirement Debt

 Other than the financial benefits, downsizing offers added benefits.
 You’ll no longer have to worry about maintaining a large property, and as a result, you probably won’t have as many unanticipated expenses related to your home as you did before.

-Find a smaller condo that is comfortable and affordable.
-Carefully consider condo HOA fees or rental fees before you decide to make a move.
+Consider a smaller condo that is comfortable and affordable.
+Just don't forget to factor in condo HOA fees or rental fees before you decide to move.

 5. Use Retirement Funds Selectively to Pay Off Debts